thunderbird/appointment/test/e2e/README.md

 You must have a pre-existing Appointment user test account (using FxA credentials) on the platform where you are running the tests. ie. For the production sanity test you must have an Appointment test account on production (using production FxA credentials) already set up.

+The tests expect that default Appointment application settings exist for the provided test user; for example the user scheduling availability hasn't been changed from the default settings; and the default calendar view is the current month view.
+This is important so that the tests can find an available booking slot, etc.

 ## Installation

 First install the E2E suite (includes Playwright):